-- a) A student will only be permitted to progress to Year 2 if they fulfill all of the following criteria: have passed a minimum of 90 credits at MRes level; have no more than 60 credits of reassessment outstanding; have no more than 30 credits of non-core modules in the condonable range; and have passed GV915 at either the first or second attempt. - b) Students may also decide to leave with an MA in their substantive strand.
-They will be asked to write a MA dissertation (GV993) of up to 10,000 words in their MA field (60 credits).
+- a) A student will only be permitted to progress to Year 2 if they fulfill all of the following criteria: have passed a minimum of 90 credits at MRes level; have no more than 60 credits of reassessment outstanding; have no more than 30 credits of non-core modules in the condonable range. - b) Students may also decide to leave with an MA in their substantive strand.
+They will be asked to write a MA dissertation or equivalent (GV993) of up to 10,000 words in their MA field (60 credits).
 The MA assessment procedures apply http://www2.essex.ac.uk/academic/students/pgt/pgroa/masters.pdf.